Campus Master Plan

 Enhancement of Notre Dame's learning environment is one aspect of the Academy's Strategic Vision 2015-2020.
 A Campus Master Plan was developed through the valuable participation of faculty, students, staff, alumnae, parents, and trustees.
 Guided by Centerbrook Architects and approved by the Board of Trustees during the 2015-2016 school year, the Campus Master Plan reflects the finest learning environments for our students and our decisions were guided by the philosophy that the curriculum shapes the campus and the learning environment shapes the facilities.

-We invite you to learn more about the phases of the Campus Master Plan by clicking on the drop-down boxes below.
+We invite you to learn more about the phases of the Campus Master Plan by clicking on the drop-down boxes below and hope you will enjoy this virtual tour of our new Center for STEM Education.

 The completion of Phase I of our Campus Master Plan in 2015 has enhanced the front of our campus in extraordinary ways: